 Having lived in Australia for over 15 years, I really appreciate the honesty and friendliness that we experience every day.

-Equality is important, and it is the foundation for how we should treat each other well.
+Equality is important, and it is the foundation for treating each other well.

-Australians can learn from the east as well.
-The importance of building relationships, and how that can enhance the “equality” that we value as a society.
-It can help improve how we get along as we close the distance.
+Australians can learn from the East as well.
+The importance of building relationships and how that can enhance the “equality” that we value as a society.
+It can help us get along as we close the distance.

-I appreciate the forthright communication that Australians have with each other.
+I appreciate the forthrightness Australians have with each other.

 The direct, “no-beating-around-the-bush” conversations we have every day in our workplace or at the market.